emilianmanoleuni/ESP-DOMOTIC-SYSTEM/README.md

 > Available rooms: LIVING ROOM, KITCHEN, BATHROOM, BEDROOM

-Just click the button, say the desired command and leave the button.
+Just click the button and say the desired command.
 The command will execute in a few seconds

 ## Contributors